aalexeeva/summer_school/XSOLLA Getting started en.md

 purchase.gift.receiver / string|Email of the gift recipient.
 purchase.gift.message|string|Message from the giver. purchase.gift.hide_giver_from_receiver|string|Flag showing the visibility of the gift giver to the gift recipient. purchase.total|object|Object with data on the total purchase price.
-Obligatory. purchase.total.currency|string|three-letter currency symbol according to ISO 4217 standard. purchase.total.amount|float|Total purchase amount. purchase.promotions|array|an Array with the data of shares that act on a given purchase. purchase.promotions.technical_name|string|Technical name of the promotion.
+Mandatory. purchase.total.currency|string|three-letter currency symbol according to [ISO 4217](https://wikipedia.org/wiki/ISO_4217) standard. purchase.total.amount|float|Total purchase amount. purchase.promotions|array|an Array with the data of shares that act on a given purchase. purchase.promotions.technical_name|string|Technical name of the promotion.